Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Numerical result

 Beyond twist ordering, two SU(3)-breaking trends are robust.
-First, across mesons the kaon moments exceed the pion’s for a fixed flavor (e.g., $u$ in $K^+$ vs.\ $u$ in $\pi^+$).
-Second, within a given $K^+$ the $s$-quark moments exceed the $u$-quark’s.
+First, across mesons the kaon moments exceed the corresponding pion moments for a fixed flavor (e.g., $u$ in $K^+$ vs.\ $u$ in $\pi^+$).
+Second, within a given $K^+$ the $s$-quark moments exceed those of the $u$-quark.
 The first trend is largely driven by a larger variational scale in the kaon, $\beta_{q\bar s}>\beta_{q\bar q}$.
 This implies a tighter coordinate–space wave function and, by Fourier conjugacy, broader momentum–space profiles.
 The second trend arises even at fixed $\beta_{q\bar s}$ from mass–asymmetric LF kinematics, skewed $x$ distributions, larger typical $M_0(x,\bm k_\perp)$, and the Jacobian $\partial k_z/\partial x$, together with flavor–dependent projector factors.
-Finally, the twist–4 distribution $f_4^q$ (see Eq.~\eqref{eq:QCDrelBT}) includes an additional anisotropic suppression through the explicit $k_x$ dependence in $\mathcal M_{\rm BT}^2$ inherited from the $(-)$–component kinematics.
-As a result, it shows the largest departures from Gaussianity (as reflected by $R_G$) and a pronounced ellipticity.
-Moreover, despite the ${\bm k}_\perp^2$ factor in the numerator, the growth of $\mathcal M_{\rm BT}^2$ with $k_\perp$ and angular averaging with $\langle\cos^2\theta\rangle=1/2$ dilutes any net enhancement.
-Together with the rapid Gaussian falloff of $f_1^q$, this yields the smallest low–order transverse moments for $f_4^q$ in our calculation.
+Finally, the twist–4 distribution $f_4^q$ (see Eq.~\eqref{eq:QCDrelBT}) exhibits the strongest suppression driven by the BT mass structure.
+Although the BT kinematic mass ${\cal M}_{\rm BT}^2$ contains an explicit angular dependence at the integrand level through $|{\bm k}_\perp|^2\cos^2\theta$, the TMD shown here is obtained in the $|{\bm q}_\perp| \to 0$ forward limit, where $\theta$ becomes cyclic (i.e., the integrand is independent of the azimuthal angle) and the result is therefore rotationally symmetric in the transverse plane.
+As $k_\perp$ increases, ${\cal M}_{\rm BT}^2$ grows and counteracts the ${\bm k}_\perp^2$ factor in the numerator, leading to the largest deviations from Gaussian behavior (as reflected by $R_G$) among the unpolarized T-even TMDs.
+Combined with the rapid Gaussian falloff of $f_1^q$, this results in the smallest low–order transverse moments for $f_4^q$ in our calculation.